The Buttertones

-The Buttertones are a rock band from Los Angeles, formed in 2012.
+The Buttertones are an American rock band from Los Angeles, California.
+Formed in 2012, the band currently consists of Richard Araiza (lead vocals, guitar), Modeste Cobián (guitar), Karly Low (bass), Miriam Nissan (keyboards, guitar), Brandon Gold (drums), and Carlos Sánchez (saxophone).
 Their music draws upon and straddles multiple genres, including surf rock, garage rock, doo-wop, and post-punk rock, and has been described as 'cinematic rock'.

 History

 Formation and early years

-The initial band formation consisted of Richard, Sean and Cobi, who met at Musicians Institute in Hollywood in 2011 (Richard originally from New Mexico, Sean from Washington, and Cobi from Puerto Rico).
+The initial band formation consisted of Araiza, Redman and Cobián, who met at Musicians Institute in Hollywood in 2011.
 Bonding over their interest in mid-twentieth century music, they first began playing music together at Redman's Hollywood apartment.
 The band's name mirrors that of doo-wop groups such as The Cleftones, and reflects their attempt to seamlessly blend an array of sounds Their self-titled debut was "an eight-track effort steeped in expertly executed surf riffs and rolling percussion", released as a cassette on L.A.'s garage-pop Lolipop label in 2013.

 The trio were subsequently joined by Dakota and London (both from California), after which they self-released their second album, American Brunch, in 2015.
 Through their first two albums, The Buttertones principally cultivated a musical following in Los Angeles, playing 'practically every venue' and becoming 'a household name in the 20-something Echo Park/Silver Lake/Los Feliz crowd.'

-The band have cited a diverse range of musical influences on their sound, including The Clash, The Cramps, The Gun Club, The Birthday Party and Scott Walker, explaining that 'from the moment a sound speaks to us, we tend to integrate it into our music, as long as it's coherent with a whole.
+The band have cited a diverse range of musical influences on their sound, including The Clash, The Cramps, The Gun Club, The Birthday Party and Scott Walker, explaining that "from the moment a sound speaks to us, we tend to integrate it into our music, as long as it's coherent with a whole.
 We don't really have sound aesthetics or stable influences.
-We don't care about labels.'
+We don't care about labels."

 Gravedigging (2017)

 The Buttertones' third album, Gravedigging (and their debut for Innovative Leisure) was released on March 31, 2017.
 The album was recorded at Jazzcats studio in Long Beach in the spring of 2016, and was produced by Jonny Bell of Crystal Antlers.
 Gravedigging is the most collaborative of the band's albums, with songwriting and vocals from guitarist Dakota Böttcher on 'I Ran Away'.

-The release of Gravedigging garnered the band an increase in publicity: 'from a band who has so far threatened without actually nailing a bona fide tail on the donkey...Gravedigging might well be an early contender for soundtrack of the year.'
+The release of Gravedigging garnered the band an increase in publicity: "from a band who has so far threatened without actually nailing a bona fide tail on the donkey...Gravedigging might well be an early contender for soundtrack of the year."
 The album was met with generally positive reviews upon its release.
 It has been described as 'refreshing and innovative', 'stylish, dark, and a lot of fun', and as 'more of a series of cinematic vignettes than anything else...As each song has its own micro-theme, Araiza's voice seems to adopt a character to suit each song's story.'